zenml-io/zenml/docs/book/how-to/customize-docker-builds/docker-settings-on-a-pipeline.md

     ...
 ```

-One way to use this is when ZenML has already built an image for your code in a previous pipeline run and you want to reuse it in a new run.
-This saves you build times at the cost of not being able to leverage any updates you made to your code (or your dependencies) since then.

-This is also helpful when you are running in an environment that either doesn't have docker installed or doesn't have enough memory to pull your base image and build a new image on top of it (think Codespaces or other CI/CD environments).

 {% hint style="warning" %}
 This is an advanced feature and may cause unintended behavior when running your pipelines.
 If you use this, ensure your code files are correctly included in the image you specified.
+Read in detail about this feature [here](./use-a-prebuilt-image.md) before proceeding.
 {% endhint %}

 <figure><img src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" alt="ZenML Scarf"><figcaption></figcaption></figure>